Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-constraints.md

 ## Kotlin type constraints

-Some complex tasks that need to be solved when compiling Kotlin code are formulated best using *constraint systems* on Kotlin types.
+Some complex tasks that need to be solved when compiling Kotlin code are formulated best using *constraint systems* over Kotlin types.
 These are solved using constraint solvers.

 ### Type constraint definition

-A *type constraint* in general is an inequation of the following form: $T <: U$ where $T$ and $U$ are Kotlin types (see [type system][Type system]).
+A *type constraint* in general is an inequation of the following form: $T <: U$ where $T$ and $U$ are [concrete Kotlin types][Type system].
-It is important, however, that Kotlin has parameterized types and type parameters of $T$ and $U$ (or type parameters of their parameters, or $T$ and $U$ themselves) may be *type variables*, that are unknown types that may be substituted by any other type in Kotlin.
+As Kotlin has [parameterized types][Parameterized classifier types], $T$ and $U$ may be *free type variables*: unknown types which may be substituted by any other type in Kotlin.

-Please note that, in general, type variables of the constraint system are not the same as type parameters of a type or a callable.
+Please note that, in general, not all type parameters are considered as free type variables in a constraint system.
-Some type parameters may be *bound* in the constraint system, meaning that, although they are not known yet in Kotlin code, they are not type variables and are not to be substituted.
+Some type variables may be *fixed* in a constraint system; for example, type parameters of a parameterized class *inside* its body are not concrete types, but are not free type variables either.
+A fixed type variable describes an unknown, but fixed type which is not to be substituted.

-When such an ambiguity arises, we will use the notation $T_i$ for a type variable and $\tilde{T_i}$ for a bound type parameter.
+We will use the notation $T_i$ for a type variable and $\tilde{T_i}$ for a fixed type variable.
-The main difference between bound parameters and concrete types is that different concrete types may not be equal, but a bound parameter may be equal to another bound parameter or a concrete type.
+The main difference between fixed type variables and concrete types is that different concrete types may not be equal, but a fixed type variable may be equal to another fixed type variable or a concrete type.

-> Several examples of valid type constraints:
+> Examples of valid type constraints:
 >
 > - $\texttt{List<}\widetilde{X}\texttt{>} <: Y$
 > - $\texttt{List<}\widetilde{X}\texttt> <: \texttt{List<}\texttt{List<}\texttt{Int}\texttt>\texttt>$
 > - $\widetilde{X} <: Y$

-Every constraint system has implicit constraints $\texttt{Any} <: T_j$ and $T_j <: \texttt{Nothing?}$ for every type $T_j$ mentioned in constraint, including type variables.
+Every constraint system has general implicit constraints $T_j <: \AnyQ$ and $\Nothing <: T_j$ for every type $T_j$ mentioned in the system, including type variables.

 ### Type constraint solving

-There are two tasks that a type constraint solver may perform: checking constraint system for soundness and solving the system, e.g. inferring viable values for all the type variables that have themselves no type variables in them.
+There are two tasks which a type constraint solver may perform: [checking constraint system for soundness][Checking constraint system soundness], i.e., if a solution exists, and [solving constraint system][Finding optimal constraint system solution], i.e., inferring a satisfying substitution of concrete types for all free type variables.

-Checking a constraint system for soundness can be viewed as a simpler case of solving a constraint, as if there is a solution, then the system is sound.
-It is, however, a much simpler task with only two possible outcomes.
+Checking a constraint system for soundness can be viewed as a much simpler case of solving that constraint system: if there is a solution, the system is sound, meaning there are only two possible outcomes.
-Solving a constraint system, on the other hand, may have several different results as there may be several valid solutions.
+Solving a constraint system, on the other hand, may have multiple possible outcomes, as there may be multiple valid solutions.

-> Constraint examples that are sound yet no relevant solutions exist:
+> Example: constraint systems which are sound yet no relevant solutions exist.
 >
 > - $X <: Y$
 > - $\texttt{List<}X\texttt> <: \texttt{Collection}\texttt<X\texttt>$